ADITYA964/Assignment-1/README.md

 Each ECG time series sample is categorized into one of the 5 classes mentioned below:-

-class 1 : Non-Ectopic Beats
+class 1 : Non-Ectopic Beats\n
 class 2 : Superventrical Ectopic Beats
 class 3 : Ventricular Ectopic Beats
 class 4 : Fusion Beats